Anime Licensing: The Complete B2B Guide for Rights-Holders, Distributors & Buyers

 Crunchyroll (Sony Pictures Entertainment) is the world’s dominant anime streaming platform with 10M+ subscribers and simulcast rights to most major seasonal titles.
 It typically acquires outside Japan, with English-language and regional exclusives.
 Its acquisition volume exceeds any other single buyer.

-Netflix prioritizes premium exclusives and originals, paying the highest per-title fees (USD 500K–8M+ depending on format and exclusivity).
+Netflix prioritizes premium exclusives and originals, paying the highest fees (USD 1M–8M+ per series, depending on format and exclusivity).
 For rights-holders with established IP or festival-recognized titles, Netflix offers the most valuable single-territory deals.

 Amazon Prime Video focuses on co-productions and 24-episode TV anime, with active mandates in North America, UK, and Japan.
 It is the most accessible major buyer for long-running series that don’t fit Crunchyroll’s simulcast model.